-The AlphaStream experience platform is literally writing the book, or the API on how to personalise financial market data, news and social for clients of retail brokers, banks and stockbrokers.
+The AlphaStream experience platform is literally writing the book, or the API on how to personalize financial market data, news and social for clients of retail brokers, banks and stockbrokers.
 There are many key processes and technologies involved in this task, however, two key elements stand out.
-How data events and behaviour events work together to deliver the needle in a financial haystack.
+How data events and behavior events work together to deliver the needle in a financial haystack.

 Let’s begin with defining what we mean by a data event: